For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Why is Bow Hunting so Popular Nowadays?

-There’s a few reasons, but one of the biggest, at least in North America, is the longer hunting seasons.
-If you’re a hunter, you really, really get a rush from the kill (of course, the game meat is nice as well).
+If you’re a hunter, you really, really get a rush from the spirit of the hunt (of course, the game meat is nice as well).

-That being said, it’s also becoming popular because of that challenge.
-You’ll see an increasing number of hunters in online forums talking about how simply hunting with a rifle is.
+You’ll see an increasing number of hunters in online forums talking about how simply hunting with the use of crossbows.

 History of Bow Hunting